douglasrizzo/douglasrizzo.github.io/_posts/2025-03-11-text-based-movie-recs.md

 ## Downloading the dataset

-For this exercise, we will use The Movie Database (TMDb), a dataset containing movies and their features.
+For this exercise, we will use The Movies Database (TMDb), a dataset containing movies and their features.
 It does not contain user-related information, such as how many people watched a movie or movie ratings.
 We will use [a version provided by Kaggle user asaniczka](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies), which is constantly updated.

 To download it, we will use the Python package `kagglehub`.